AlexxIT/go2rtc/README.md

 See the [ngrok agent documentation](https://ngrok.com/docs/agent/config/) for more details on the ngrok configuration file.

-### Module: Hass
+### Module: Home Assistant

-The best and easiest way to use go2rtc inside the Home Assistant is to install the custom integration [WebRTC Camera](#go2rtc-home-assistant-integration) and custom lovelace card.
+The best and easiest way to use go2rtc inside the Home Assistant is to install the [WebRTC Camera](#go2rtc-home-assistant-integration) custom integration and card.

 But go2rtc is also compatible and can be used with [RTSPtoWebRTC](https://www.home-assistant.io/integrations/rtsp_to_webrtc/) built-in integration.